 St. Luke's Hospital's COVID-19 Vaccine Clinic welcomes and thanks you for doing your part to help keep our community healthy.

-Our vaccine clinic is currently administering first, second and third (booster) doses of the Comirnaty (prior name was Pfizer-BioNTech) COVID-19 Vaccine to individuals who are eligible based on state guidelines and have pre-registered for a vaccination appointment.
+St. Luke's COVID-19 Vaccine Clinic is currently administering the Comirnaty (prior name was Pfizer-BioNTech) COVID-19 Vaccine to individuals who are eligible based on the State of Missouri's guidelines and have pre-registered for a vaccination appointment.

 Please note that a pre-registration form must be completed for each person requesting an appointment at St. Luke's Vaccine Clinic.
 Our vaccine clinic is unable to accommodate walk-in requests.